GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 ### Strategy 1: Watch the observation bell from elsewhere

 This strategy requires some ropesight and maybe some advanced preparation, but is generally fairly accessible.
 It is the same strategy you can practice while ringing the cover or the treble, but this time you will be ringing an inside bell while watching another inside bell as observation.
 It can sometimes be beneficial to figure out good "landmarks" for watching the observation bell during this time that will give you a bit of warning.
-This may require some pen-and-paper work figuring out what the tenor does at various leadends or halfleads, for example.
+This may require some pen-and-paper work figuring out what the tenor does at various lead ends or half leads, for example.
 If you don't notice that the tenor is dodging the treble at the front until it's happening, you're already too late to call the Before!

 ### Strategy 2: Take a lighter fixed bell